-WNCP-TV also supports both the university and the surrounding communities by broadcasting its signal throughout the local area, and worldwide through its webcasting efforts.
+WNCP-TV also supports both the university and the surrounding communities by providing programming to regional broadcast and cable outlets and the web.

 The shows produced for WNCP-TV cover a wide range of topics including news, sports, public affairs, entertainment, and special programs such as live events around the campus.

-WNCP-TV facilities include a three-camera studio, control room, video editing suites, Media Integration Mac Lab, and remote production van.
+WNCP-TV facilities include a three-camera studio, control room, video editing suites, Macintosh lab, and remote production van.

-The Center for Sponsored Research and Programs facilitates the University’s sponsored research, grant, contract, and cooperative agreement activities.
-The center’s staff provides guidance and assistance to faculty and staff in identifying funding sources, developing grant proposals, and ensuring compliance with University and federal regulations.
-Additionally, the center maintains University-wide grant records and reports institutional grant activity to the UNC system.
-Grant programs include research grants, national research service awards, research career programs, instructional and training projects, undergraduate research opportunities, minority programs in science and math, community outreach programs, and economic development projects, partnerships, and cooperative agreements.
-The office conducts grant writing workshops on various aspects of proposal development and grant management.
-Forms for developing proposals may be found at http://www.uncp.edu/csrp.
+The Office of Sponsored Research and Programs serves as the clearinghouse for externally sponsored grant, contract, and cooperative agreement activities engaged in by faculty, staff, and administrators.
+The staff provides guidance and support in identifying funding sources, developing grant proposals, and ensuring compliance with University and federal regulations.
+The Office maintains University-wide grant records and reports all proposal and awards through the UNC system electronic research administration data base.
+Common types of funded activities include research grants, programmatic grants, research career programs, instructional and training projects, undergraduate research opportunities, minority programs in science and math, community outreach programs, and economic development projects and partnerships.
+The Office sponsors grant writing workshops on various aspects of proposal development and grant management.
+More information may be found at http://www.uncp.edu/osrp.

-Professional Development: The center offers over 30 non-credit workshops leading to a certificate in Management Development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
-These programs can also be tailored to meet an organization’s specific needs, and instruction can be arranged on-site, and courses may qualify for Continuing Education Units of credit (CEUs).
+Professional Development: The center offers non-credit workshops leading to certificates in areas such as management development and leadership development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
+These programs are offered to the public but can also be tailored to meet an organization’s specific needs, with instruction arranged on-site and online, and courses may qualify for Continuing Education Units of credit (CEUs).